Luismd2025/MonitoringCPU-RAM-NET/README.md

    Verify the alert appears in Prometheus UI at http://localhost:9090  , then go to alerts tab

    Verify the alert appears in the Alertmanager UI at http://localhost:9093
-       - the alerts will shown in the namespace="monitoring"

    *****####Important statement####*****
+    - wait sometime for the alearts to trigger and display in alertmanager

-   by default the alerts in the file(system-metrics-alerts.yml) are set to low threathold as a test mode in order to review the alert in the alertmanager page, please consider change the value based on your needs.
+    - by default the alerts in the file(system-metrics-alerts.yml) are set to low threathold as a test mode in order to review the alert in the alertmanager page, please consider change the value based on your needs.

 #  Optional step in case you want to send alert to SLACK (this step provides extra points in this project )